 Some of my younger readers might be asking “Who?”
 For their benefit, here’s a history lesson.
 I was lucky enough to be born in the 1980s.
 In this glorious decade Paul Young and Tony Hadley topped the charts, Paul with his solo career and Tony as lead singer of Spandau Ballet.
 These days they’re a bit older, a little heavier, but Paul and Tony are still delivering those hits to their faithful fans.

 The show opened with both 80s icons taking the stage for a surprise duet of the Don Henley classic “Boys of Summer.”
 I was so overwhelmed with seeing both men on stage at once I immediately dug my camera out of my bag.
-Apparently it didn’t realize what a significant musical moment this was, because it refused to play.
+Apparently it didn’t realise what a significant musical moment this was, because it refused to play.
 I couldn’t believe it.
 I would love to have a photo to show you, but it just wasn’t to be.

 My despair at the camera situation faded though once Tony left the stage to allow Paul to shine in the spotlight.
 He took us down memory lane early with “Love of the Common People.”
 Poor Paul’s voice isn’t a patch on what it used to be, but we were happy to sing along loudly and make up for his vocal flaws.
 He was certainly energetic though, and no one could accuse him of failing to entertain.